-We welcome members of the Geologists’ Association from all over Britain and further afield to the upper Swansea Valley in October 2017 as part of their annual conference held this year in Cardiff.
+We welcomed members of the Geologists’ Association from all over Britain and further afield to the upper Swansea Valley in October 2017 as part of their annual conference held in Cardiff.

 Excursion 1: Penwyllt